We all know tax is a compulsory levy paid to the government of state or country by individuals and companies that live in that country.

 All of this can make it challenging to monitor the pattern of things.

-As a result, an individual or company should calculate Profit before Tax to clearly understand how much they earn regularly.
+As a result, an individual or company should calculate PBT to clearly understand how much they earn regularly.

 How is Profit before Tax beneficial?